Back to blog

 Manufacturing cloud migration usually includes data movement, data cleansing, historical retention, synchronization, reconciliation, and reporting redesign.
 Treat that as its own workstream.
 Moving an application without trustworthy data rules can create order mismatches, inventory errors, duplicate vendors, broken traceability, or reporting disputes after go-live.

 Define source systems, target stores, field mappings, transformation rules, retention requirements, archive strategy, reconciliation methods, approval owners, and rollback data handling.
-For high-risk data, rehearse the migration more than once and compare record counts, balances, sample transactions, and exception logs.
+For high-risk data, rehearse the migration more than once and compare record counts, balances, sample transactions, exception logs, and downstream report outputs.

 A strong data migration checklist is especially important when ERP, MES, warehouse, quality, and analytics systems all depend on the same master data.
-The cloud plan should say which data moves, which data remains read-only, which data syncs temporarily, and which data is retired.
+If the ERP data model itself is changing, the ERP data migration checklist gives a deeper evidence model for mapping, validation, and cutover.

 5. Review Plant Network And Edge Readiness